-Recognize a proper noun when you see one.
+Recognize a proper noun when you find one.

 Nouns name people, places, and things.
 Every noun can further be classified as common or proper.
-A proper noun has two distinctive features: 1) it will name a specific [usually a one-of-a-kind] item, and 2) it will begin with a capital letter no matter where it occurs in a sentence.
+A proper noun has two distinctive features: 1) it will name a specific, one-of-a-kind item, and 2) it will begin with a capital letter no matter where it occurs in a sentence.

 Check out the chart below:

 Proper Noun Common Noun Herman Melville

 Tito's Taco Palace

 Read the following sentences.
 Notice the specificity of the proper nouns.